-I’M amazon prime ADDICTED because is the deal of the century,the catalog is good ,some b movies around but they produced some memorable series let’s make a list
+I’M amazon prime ADDICTED because is the deal of the century,the catalog is good ,some b movies around and some other A list movie, but they produced and distributed also some memorable things let’s make a list

 THE PURGE 1/2